• Skip to primary navigation

 Where’s a good spot to see the Richmond VA skyline?

-Many of the same places mentioned for my sunrise & sunset spots, like Libby Hill or from the Lee Bridge.
+Many of the same places were mentioned for my sunrise & sunset spots, like Libby Hill or the Lee Bridge.
 But there’s also the flood wall walking path near/under the Manchester Bridge.
 It offers an awesome perspective of the Richmond VA skyline but also is a great way to get out and about.

 Right on that path will circle you back the way you came.
 But also gives you the chance to check out a nice overlook above the Manchester Climbing Wall.
-It’s cool being able to see everyone on the memorial bridge and how active the city can be.
+It’s cool to see everyone on the memorial bridge and how active the city can be.

 What’s your favorite spot to capture fall leaves?